 Actions need to be organized and managed well to avoid having more than one action for more or less the same operation.
 Actions should be clear and unambiguous and should be well documented (meaning, arguments and their default values, etc.).

 Actions are characterized in the terms of levels:

-- Low-level, UI related, like “click”, “select” (many of these are predefined in TestArchitect).
+- Low-level: UI related – “click” or “select” (many of these are predefined in TestArchitect).

-- High-level, business related, like “enter customer” and “check balance”.
+- High-level: business related – “enter customer” or “check balance”.

-- Intermediate levels, like “enter name and address”, “enter car details”.
+- Intermediate levels: such as “enter name and address” or “enter car details”.

 Intermediate actions typically address one screen in the application under test, and are the building blocks for higher level actions like “enter customer”.

 There are a couple of ways to create higher level actions.
 Actions can be created by programming in C#, but the need to program actions has been minimized.
 The “action definition” feature allows defining how the new action will work by using existing actions.
 The action definition feature is the preferred method to create actions that don’t contain complicated technical functionality since it’s much simpler than coding.
 Replacing automation scripts with keyword-driven actions makes it possible to develop the majority of tests without programming so only the few highly technical test routines need to be coded.

 In addition to simplifying the development, execution, and maintenance of tests, TestArchitect for Visual Studio enhances the testing and test-automation development lifecycle.
 It seamlessly integrates with Microsoft Team Foundation Server (TFS) to define testing based on the same team projects that other areas of the organization use.
 Test cases created in TestArchitect can be run as part of a test plan in Microsoft Test Manager (MTM) by associating automation with the test cases.